-Chris is a human factors researcher investigating communication, co-ordination and teamwork practices in high technology, high intensity and safety critical work environments.
+Chris is a human factors researcher investigating communication, co-ordination and teamwork practices in high intensity and safety critical work environments.

 Cameron is a public policy researcher with an interest in disaster resilience policy focussing on how public policy can contribute to enhancing infrastructure resilience.

-Olly is a research assistant with an interest in quantitative methodologies and is currently studying psychology at University of Tasmania.
+Olly is a research assistant with an interest in quantitative methodologies and is currently studying psychology.

 Ebba is a social scientist with an intertest in qualitative research techniques that she uses to unpack complex social problems.